-- Trust Clerk will be present to record minutes. - The meeting will last approximately 30 minutes. - The student or parent/carer/friend/relative will get the opportunity to explain their reasons for the appeal plus any statement they wish to make. - The meeting will proceed even if the student or parent/carer/friend/relative do not attend.

-- Directors/Advisors may decide to ask questions after the student or parent/carer/friend/relative has finished their opening remarks. - At this point the Appeals meeting will be concluded. - A second meeting will then take place immediately afterwards in which Senior Management will present their case for the College to the Directors/Advisors. - The panel will then examine the validity and robustness of the evidence of the decision in light of evidence produced. - The decision whether to uphold or overturn the decision will be confirmed in writing within 5 working days. - It is important to note that the decision made by the Directors/Advisors is final.
+- A Clerk will be present to record minutes. - The meeting will last approximately 30 minutes. - The student or parent/carer/friend/relative will be provided with the opportunity to explain their reasons for the appeal plus any statement they wish to make. - The meeting will proceed even if the student or parent/carer/friend/relative do not attend. - The panel may decide to ask questions after the student or parent/carer/friend/relative has finished their opening remarks. - At this point the Appeals meeting will be concluded. - A second meeting will then take place immediately afterwards in which Senior Management will present their case for the sixth form to the panel. - The panel will then examine the validity and robustness of the evidence of the decision in light of evidence produced. - The decision whether to uphold or overturn the decision will be confirmed in writing within 5 working days. - It is important to note that the decision made by the panel is final.

-Whilst there is an active student appeal the student is asked not to attend lessons/be visible on the College site.
+Whilst there is an active student appeal the student is asked not to attend lessons/be visible on the school site.

-4.13 Students with Additional Support Needs
+4.12 Students with Additional Support Needs

 At every stage of the disciplinary process, all staff must be conscious of the needs of students who may have additional support needs.
-Staff must consider the individual needs of students, seeking advice where necessary from the study support team within College in order to ensure that the student is treated fairly and equally.
+Staff must consider the individual needs of students, seeking advice where necessary from the SEND team within school in order to ensure that the student is treated fairly and equally.